Orange Line (DART): Deferred

 The original Northwest Corridor plan included two stations which were deferred pending future development of their surrounding sites.
 To date, neither station has been constructed.
 While not listed as such in the original plan, Hidden Ridge station was also deferred until its opening in 2021.

 Loop 12 station would be located at the intersection of Loop 12 and SH 114 near the former site of Texas Stadium.
 The city of Irving has established a redevelopment plan for the site which includes the station.
 Meanwhile, the DART FY2024-2028 Capital Improvement Plan hints at a possible opening in Fiscal Year 2028 (2028-2029).

 South Las Colinas station would be located on Teleport Boulevard near SH 114 and a former BNSF rail corridor.
-It would serve as an intermodal transit center between DART light rail, a proposed Las Colinas APT System extension, and a proposed commuter rail line on the BNSF corridor that would run from Irving to Frisco.
+It would serve as an intermodal transit center between DART rail, a proposed Las Colinas APT System extension, and a proposed commuter rail line on the BNSF corridor that would run from Irving to Frisco.